RideMatch1/qubic-anna-lab-public/outputs/derived/deep_pattern_analysis_report.md

 - **Length 55**: 100.0% - all seeds are exactly 55 chars
 - **Base-26**: 100.0% - all seeds use only a-z

 The matrix was constructed in a way that makes this possible.
-That's a fact, not speculation.
+This is a fact, not speculation.

 **Finding**: All identities perfectly meet seed requirements.
 The matrix was constructed so that every identity can function as a seed.